 A. To outline the characteristics of a sensor and its modeling.
 B. To understand the fabrication technologies of micro-sensors.
-C. To explain the operating principle of different sensors used for measurement of physical C. parameters and chemical analytes.
+C To explain the operating principle of different sensors used for measurement of physical C. parameters and chemical analytes.
 D. To classify and understand the operation and design of optical sensors.
-E. To be acquainted with the biosensors and smart sensors and develop the E. design them using the existing knowledge.
+E. To be acquainted with the biosensors and smart sensors and develop the ability to Е. design them using the existing knowledge.

 1. Identify and evaluate the characteristics of sensors in general.
 2. Understand different technologies used for fabrication of micro-sensors.
-Explain the principle of operation of various physical and electrochemical sensors, 3. design, and applications for measurement of various analytes.
-Comprehend and analyse the working phenomenon of different optical sensors and 4. application.
+3. Explain the principle of operation of various physical and electrochemical sensors, their 5. design, and applications for measurement of various analytes.
+4. Comprehend and analyse the working phenomenon of different optical sensors and their 4. application.
 5. Analyse and design various smart sensors and biosensors